How to create an anonymous survey: Tips and examples

 So, how can you avoid knowing their identities and still be able to follow up?

-By using a free anonymous survey tool to create a questionnaire and then share it with your participants via your newsletter.
+By using a free anonymous survey tool to create a questionnaire and then sharing it with your participants via your newsletter.
 One of the many features of our free anonymous survey creator is survey embedding, which makes it easy for you to share pre-made survey templates via email.

 Five tips on how to make the best anonymous surveys